Education and Training

 The Library has a subscription to Quick Source Learning online tutorials.
 Each month, up to 25 users may sign up for access to all the tutorials for that month.
 Tutorials for Microsoft Office include basic and advanced classes for Access, Excel, Powerpoint, Publisher and Word.
 Adobe tutorials include basic and advanced Dreamweaver and Photoshop and basic InDesign and Acrobat XI.

 Training sessions are offered monthly, September through May, for both group and individual instruction.
-Classes offered include EndNote, Camtasia (screencasting), How to Make a Poster in PowerPoint, and Searching PubMed.
+Workshops offered include EndNote, Camtasia (screencasting), How to Make a Poster in PowerPoint, and Searching PubMed.

 For more information and to register: